Chris Burdick: Political career

 Burdick's personal political career first started in 1977 when he ran as a Democratic candidate for New Jersey's 40th State Assembly District, at age 26.
 Burdick gained the most votes in the Democratic Primary but lost to Republican Party candidates William Cary Edwards and Walter M. D. Kern, Jr in the General election.
 Burdick had previously been a legislative aid to New Jersey State Assemblymember Andrew Maguire.

 Burdick was first elected to public office in 2007, when he won a seat on the Bedford Town Board, running as a Democrat.
 Burdick was re-elected to his position on the town board in 2011.
 In 2013, Burdick was elected as the Bedford Town Supervisor.

 In 2020, Democratic incumbent Assemblyman David Buchwald announced he would not seek re-election for the 93rd Assembly District, to pursue a bid for the New York's 17th congressional district.
 Burdick won the Democratic primary for the 93rd Assembly race, and went on to win in the General election, defeating Republican candidate John Nuculovic.

 Burdick took office as a member of the New York State Assembly on January 1, 2021, leaving his position as Bedford Town Supervisor to Bedford Town Board Member and Deputy Supervisor MaryAnn Carr.

 In 2022, Burdick faced a challenge from Gary Lipson, a local attorney based out of White Plains, but won reelection with more than 63 per cent of the vote.
 Burdick's campaign focused on protecting abortion rights in New York State and environmental policy.

-Burdick is a member of the New York State Assembly committees on Correction, Environmental Conservation, Housing, People with Disabilities, and Veterans' Affairs.
-Burdick is also Chair of the New York State Assembly Subcommittee on Employment Opportunities from People with Disabilities.
+Burdick is a member of the New York State Assembly committees on Correction, Environmental Conservation, Housing, People with Disabilities, Veterans' Affairs and Banks.
+Burdick is also Chair of the New York State Assembly Subcommittee on Employment Opportunities for People with Disabilities.